 - Click here for a checklist of things to share with your dentist if you have a child with an intellectual or developmental disability.

-What to Expect During the Dental Appointment from the Patient Perspective
+What to Expect During the Dental Appointment

 - To set the stage for a successful visit, the entire dental team will usually be involved with the patient and aware of the patient’s condition.